Maboroshy/midi-scripter/examples/controls_banks/readme.md

 ## Prerequisites

-- 'To DAW' and 'From DAW' virtual ports.
 - Replace `'MIDI Controller'` with your MIDI controller port name.
 - Set 'To DAW' virtual port as an input in your DAW.
 - Set 'From DAW' virtual port as an output from your DAW.